gracechin/Mini-Wheg-Opt/README.md

 3. Subsystem_2

-The System directory should contain all necessary code and files to reproduce the results presented for the system level optimisation.
+The System directory should contain all necessary code and files to reproduce the results presented for the System optimisation (i.e. Group).

 The Subsystem_x folders should contain all necessary code and files such that the results for the stand-alone subsystem optimisations that you have worked on